Room and pillar mining: Modern use

 Modern room and pillar mines can be few and far between.
 This is due to many factors, including the dangers to miners associated with subsidence, increasing use of other methods with more mechanization, and the decreasing cost of surface mining.

 Advantages

 Room and pillar mining is not particularly dependent on the depth of the deposit.
 At particularly deep depths, room and pillar mining can be more cost effective compared to strip mining due to the fact that significantly less overburden needs to be removed.
 This means that today, room and pillar mining is mostly used for high grade, but small, deep deposits.

 Disadvantages

 Due to a recovery rate as low as 40% in some cases, room and pillar mining cannot compete in terms of profitability with many modern, more mechanized types of mining such as longwall or surface mining.

 Abandoned mines have a tendency to collapse.
 In remote areas, collapses can be dangerous to wildlife, but subsidence of abandoned mines can be hazardous to infrastructure above and nearby.
+Significant amount of coal is left on the pillars as roof support.